Zilola-Nazarova/jQuery-tutorials/TheNetNinja/notes.md

 > $(selector).toggle(speed,callback)

 ### Fade
-Animates the opacity.
+If speed is specified animates the opacity (and not width/height).

-After fading out the element is removed from the DOM.
+FadeOut() sets the display property of the element to none.

 FadeIn method fades in an element which was not displayed before (display: none).
 > $(selector).fadeIn(speed,callback)
 >